Wellington College - Berkshire

 How can I apply to Wellington College?

 The standard entry points are the usual ages of 13+ and 16+, though a few fiercely competed over 14+ spaces are also retained by the school.
 Around 85% of 13+ entrants coming from UK prep schools, where they start the process over 3 years in advance.
 Registrations must be made by 30 June in Year 5.
 Needless to say, competition for places is incredibly high but from 2021 places will be offered on the basis of a favourable transfer report from the applicant's current school rather than a formal entrance exam.
 Candidates will still be required to sit the ISEB pre-test in the autumn of Year 6 and selected candidates are called back for an Assessment Day at the school the following January or February for a series of activities and an interview.

-If you are considering Wellington College please give us a call to see if we can help or advise.
+If you are considering Wellington College please give us a call to see how we can help.